 For the ascidian Dendrodoa grossularia, gamete release occurs from spring-autumn, with peaks in early spring and another in late summer.
-Gamete release is reduced at temperatures above 15°C and totally suppressed above ca 20°C (Miller, 1954).
+Gamete release is reduced at temperatures above 15°C and totally suppressed above ca 20°C (Millar, 1954).
 No information was found on the upper temperature threshold of mature Dendrodoa grossularia.
 Whilst widespread throughout the British Isles (NBN, 2015), a dramatic increase in temperature may cause mortality.

-Sensitivity assessment: The important characterizing species are distributed to the north and south of the British Isles and unlikely to be sensitivity to change at the benchmark level.
-Resistance is, therefore 'High', resilience is 'High' and the biotope is 'Not Sensitive' at the benchmark level.
+Sensitivity assessment: The important characterizing species are distributed to the north and south of the British Isles and unlikely to be sensitive to change at the benchmark level.
+Therefore, resistance is assessed as 'High', resilience as 'High' and the biotope is assessed as 'Not Sensitive' at the benchmark level.